prathamc9221/Spotify-Webapp/README.md

 https://www.kaggle.com/datasets/asaniczka/52000-animation-movie-details-dataset-2024 ?selec t=Animation_Movies.csv

-<h>Analysis on which we are working:<\h>
+<h3>Analysis on which we are working:<\h3>

-<h1>Analysis 1: Romantic Movie Exploration
+<h4>Analysis 1: Romantic Movie Exploration<\h4>
-Objective:
+<h5>Objective:
 In this query we are using Overview, Genres, Vote Average attributes.
-Explore and analyze romantic movies by considering their overviews, genres, and audience ratings to identify trends and popular romantic films.<\h>
+Explore and analyze romantic movies by considering their overviews, genres, and audience ratings to identify trends and popular romantic films.<\h5>
 Analysis 2: Adventure and Excitement in Action Films
 Objective:
 In this query we are using Tagline, Genres, Vote Average, budget attributes.
 Explore the correlation between taglines suggesting adventure/excitement and the genres of Action, Adventure, or Thriller, focusing on movies with a positive audience reception.
 Budgeting of the movie will play piovot role in level of action flims